0-nirmal0/healthcare-analytics-excel/README.md

 ## Dashboard Preview

-- Below is a preview of the interactive Excel dashboard:
+- Below is a preview of the Excel dashboard:
 ![Dashboard Preview](docs/screenshots/healthcare_dashboard.png)

 - Check the file in the